Best Money Market Accounts

 CIT doesn’t offer the highest interest rate out there, but at least you only need $100 to start your account.
 After that, there’s no minimum balance required.
 The bank provides 24-7 online access to your account, which you can easily link to your Zelle or PayPal to make payments.

-- Account requirements: Look to see if a bank or credit union carries any requirements to open or maintain a money market account, such as a minimum opening or ongoing balance requirement.
-Determine if you have funds available to meet the requirements to open an account or avoid monthly fees.
+- Account requirements: See if there are any requirements to open or maintain a money market account at the financial institution you’re considering, such as a minimum opening deposit or ongoing balance requirement.

 - Fees: Some banks charge monthly service fees for managing your money market account.
-Other potential fees include excessive transaction, overdraft and returned check fees.
-Paying fees can cut into savings earned with a money market account.
-Look for a bank that charges little to no fees.
+Other potential fees include for those excessive transactions, overdrafts and returned checks.
+Fees can cut into any savings you earn with your MMA, so look for a bank that charges few to no fees.

 - Typically have higher interest rates than standard savings accounts